phwitti/gomori-rules/README.md

 - Always when one cards is stacked on top of another card, the current player plays another card if possible
 - This is chained until either
   - a card is played on an empty field or
-  - the player has no more cards on their hand.
+  - the player has no more cards on their hand or
+  - the player has no legal move left to play another card.
 - If a line of four is completed by stacking one card on top of another, the other three cards of the line are taken _before_ the current player plays the next card.

 ### End of turn